evaizli/AutomateAAWorkFlow/README.md

 ### Notes for Future Improvement

-1. Utilize HackerRank Work API
-2. Integrate the script into App Academy Portal
+1. Integrate the script into App Academy Portal
-3. Add logic for setting up Mock Interviews
+2. Add logic for setting up Mock Interviews